lenkan/keria-upgrade-test/readme.md

 In short,

-- ./src/setup.ts contains a scripts that creates a two agents with a group AID using the main branch of signify-ts.
+- ./src/setup.ts contains a scripts that creates a two agents with a group AID using an older version of signify-ts
-- ./src/connect.ts contains a script that connects to the keria instance using the signify-ts branch of https://github.com/WebOfTrust/signify-ts/pull/267
+- ./src/connect.ts contains a script that connects to the keria instance using the main branch of signify-ts
 - ./migrate.sh contains a shell script to run as part of the migration to the new keria version

 The run-test.sh file contains the reproduction script that: